joshbegley/nyt-latest/README.md

 `A congressman representing a San Francisco Bay Area district is in critical condition after he was hospitalized with pneumonia after he fractured a rib, his chief of staff said Saturday, `\
 https://nytimes.com/aponline/2020/03/21/us/ap-us-bay-area-congressman-ill-1st-ld-writethru.html?searchResultPosition=5

-**Disney+ Launch Delayed in France, Bandwidth Use Cut for Europe Amid Coronavirus: Variety**\
+**Disney+ Launch Delayed in France, Bandwidth Use Cut for Europe Amid Coronavirus**\
-`The launch of Walt Disney's streaming services in France will be delayed by two weeks at the request of the French government, Variety https://bit.ly/2J7Gpeo reported on Saturday. `\
+`The launch of Walt Disney's streaming services in France will be delayed by two weeks at the request of the French government, the company said in a statement on Saturday. `\
 https://nytimes.com/reuters/2020/03/21/technology/21reuters-health-coronavirus-disney.html?searchResultPosition=6

 **Panama Says Two More People Have Died From Coronavirus**\